-- Observe and appreciate the role of the public health nurse. - Assess the growth and development of children, mothers, families and groups. - Intervene with appropriate communication, teaching and nursing skills to support the health needs of clients. - Debrief issues with the PHN. - Appreciate community resources that support young families.
+- Appreciate the role of the public health nurse. - Assess the growth and development of children, mothers, families and groups. - Intervene with appropriate communication, teaching and nursing skills to support the health needs of clients. - Debrief issues with the PHN. - Appreciate community resources that support young families.